I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprinterscriptablepropertybag-getint32.md

 ## -remarks
 <p>A call to <b>GetInt32</b> will throw an exception, if the specified property is not found.
 We recommend that you use a try-catch statement around calls to this method, to allow your app to handle any failures gracefully.</p>

-<p>A call to <b>GetInt32</b> will throw an exception, if the specified property is not found.
-We recommend that you use a try-catch statement around calls to this method, to allow your app to handle any failures gracefully.</p>

 ## -requirements
 <table>
 <tr>